near/nearcore/docs/architecture/gas/parameter_definition.md

 ## Using Parameters in Code

-The introduction on this page already hints at it.
-Parameter values are versioned.
-In other words, they can change between protocol versions.
+As the introduction on this page already hints at it, parameter values are versioned.
+In other words, they can change if the protocol version changes.
 A nearcore binary has to support multiple versions and choose the correct parameter value at runtime.

 To make this easy, there is [`RuntimeConfigStore`](https://github.com/near/nearcore/blob/a8964d200b3938a63d389263bc39c1bcd75b1de4/core/primitives/src/runtime/config_store.rs#L43).